 Gone were the privileges and the accolades, the headlines and notoriety.
-No longer were there teammates to lean on or chum with.
-Planes and hotels were not always fun, but they were part of his life and now they were also gone.
+No longer were there teammates to lean on or to chum with.
+Planes and hotels were not always fun, but they had been part of his life and now they were also gone.

 Brett Romberg’s existence had suddenly become very still.

 His name no longer appeared on the University of Miami roster and was no longer heard among the banter of filled stadiums.
 Famous sportscasters no longer spoke of his greatness because, after all, that was last season and this was a new year.
 The national championship he had won at Miami was “then”, this was “now”.
 It would be years before he would be inducted into the Miami Sports Hall of Fame and once again hear his name in popular conversation.

 A nine-year career in the NFL helped.
 He played his last game in 2011 and, once and for all, was required to face the question: Now what?

 For Brett Romberg, as with so many, the answer was still.
 Life had become tranquil.
 Silent, as if dead.
 It was not something he had ever planned for because it was not something that he had ever imagined.

 In our interview with Brett this morning, he put it this way.
 “I found myself in a lonely, lonely place.”

 He began to comprehend that his situation was not simple.

 “I had come to a point where I realized that I was ten years removed from college and all of my college friends had their own lives.
 Most of them had found themselves; found their purposes.
 But, when you play football for so long and you come to the end of it and you realize that you haven’t found yourself, it can be really hard to deal with.”

 His teammates and friends at Miami University had gone on to their own lives and when he was reunited with them, they almost seemed foreign.